• About Texas Travel Talk

 North Texas State Parks To Visit

 All Texas State Parks charge a small admission fee to enter.
-However, if you know you’re going to visit many in a year, it might be wise to purchase a Texas State Park Pass.
-It costs $75 for one person and $25 for each additional person living in the same household.
-You can read more information at the link, like the benefits of the pass and more.
+However, purchasing a Texas State Park Pass might be wise if you know you’ll visit many in a year.
+The pass costs $70 for one person and $25 for each additional person living in the same household.
+You can read more information at the link, like the benefits of the pass.

-Something else to think about is fishing in State Parks.
-If you want to catch that huge bass or crappie, there is no fishing license required to fish from the shore or a pier; however, fishing from a boat requires a fishing license for each person fishing.
+Something else to think about is fishing in state parks.
+If you want to catch that massive bass or crappie, you can fish from the shore or a pier without a fishing license; however, fishing from a boat requires a permit for each person fishing.

 Things To Know About Our Texas State Parks

-• Palo Pinto Mountains State Park is our newest park to open sometime this year.
+• Palo Pinto Mountains State Park is our newest park and is set to open soon.

-• Texas parks just went up by one.
-There are now 89 state parks spread out all over the Lone Star State,
+• Texas state parks just went up by one.
+There are now 89 state parks spread out all over the Lone Star State.

-• No alcohol allowed in Texas State Parks
+• Alcohol is not allowed in Texas State Parks.

-• A fishing license is not necessary when fishing in Texas State Parks
+• A fishing license is unnecessary when fishing in Texas State Parks (on a pier).

 1. Bonham State Park